DAC (vehicle manufacturer): Buses and trolleybuses

-Electric rebirth of the brand (2025-present)
+Electric relaunch (2025–present)

-After nearly two decades of inactivity, the DAC brand was relaunched in 2025 by Autovehicule DAC S.A., under the leadership of entrepreneur Sergiu Bolocan, in the form of electric vehicles.
+After nearly two decades of inactivity, the DAC brand was relaunched in 2024 by Autovehicule DAC S.A., led by the entrepreneur Sergiu Bolocan, as a producer of electric vehicles.
+According to the company, the initials are now presented as "Drive Auto Clean", retaining the historic letters.

-Portfolio and segments
+Portfolio

-The initial portfolio includes ten models divided into three segments:
+The announced initial portfolio comprises ten models in three segments: